The school year is here and that means busier, bustling days.

 Toss a coin to pick the tagger.
 Each family member starts at different parts of the yard, room, or park.
 Take a pillow sack and put one leg in.
 Hold the pillow sack by each open corner lifting the leg and hop on the other leg trying to escape/tag one another.
 When the next person has tagged switch legs and continue one or two more sets each leg.
 The more people the better!

 Related Article: 7 Ways to Get Motivated to Exercise

 This is a great whole body, the whole family exercises helping you work on balance, agility, and concentration.
 Add a finish line if you want to inspire healthy competition.
 If you have many people participating, share the pillow sack.
 Sharing a ‘leg’ builds trust and it certainly inspires giggles, which guess what, tones, and strengthens the belly.

 Please wash the pillow sacks when you are done!

 6. Swap teach/coach

 If you have older kids in the family, have your kid teach you a new game they learned in Phys.
-Ed. or, if your kid is involved in sports, have them teach you the warm up/drill or cool down their coach taught them.
-This encourages confidence, integration of information, trust and teamwork and helps you get your workout in too!
+Ed. or, if your kid is involved in sports, have them teach you the warm-up/drill or cool down their coach taught them.
+This encourages confidence, integration of information, trust, and teamwork and helps you get your workout in too!

 There are so many clever ways to fit fitness into your every day.
 It’s limitless.
-Try these 6 family fitness tips on your way to healthier, happier family!
+Try these 6 family fitness tips on your way to a healthier, happier family!